Therapy for pregnancy and postpartum mental health in NYC

 Unresolved feelings about your own parents or childhood experiences

-Ambivalence about new role as a parent and sense of self
+Ambivalence about new role as a parent and changing sense of self

 Self-criticism and decision paralysis about parenting